-If you or someone you know is addicted to drugs or alcohol, the Narconon program can help.
+If you or someone you know is addicted to drugs or alcohol, the Narconon drug and alcohol rehabilitation program can help.

 Call 800-775-8750 for immediate assistance or complete the online assessment form below and one of our addiction counselors will be in touch with you shortly.